 Relationships that develop in the wilderness are uniquely powerful and amplify a student’s change process in ways that are unparalleled in other treatment settings.
 Research indicates the restructuring of the therapeutic relationship—the therapist going to meet with students in the field, where they are now comfortable—contributes to students’ success in wilderness therapy.
 Because the program is experiential and students are active members of the treatment team, they are more invested in the therapeutic process—many for the first time.

 Open Sky therapists provide students an accurate reflection of their life experiences, decisions, and subsequent consequences in the context of wilderness living.
 The therapists work with students and families to see themselves as whole persons—emotionally, cognitively, physically and spiritually—and discover the parts of themselves they have neglected.

 The Open Sky therapist oversees the treatment team for each student.
 Other team members include the family, student, other professionals, field guides, and support staff.
 Treatment planning meetings occur twice weekly and as needed with other team members.
 Therapists supervise the field guides in accordance with each student’s individualized treatment plan, and guides work with students to complete assignments and interventions designed by the treatment team.
 Field guides run daily group sessions, teach curriculum, and oversee program activities throughout the week.
 By taking advantage of the teachable moments that present themselves each day in the wilderness, the guides inspire the students to live and learn ways that honor their values and strengthen relationships.

 Therapists have earned either a Doctorate or Master’s degree and embrace a variety of clinical modalities based on their clinical training and research-proven methods.
-In addition to intensive individual and group therapy, for over 10 years, Open Sky has used mindfulness and yoga in the wilderness setting because researchdemonstrates their effectiveness.
+In addition to intensive individual and group therapy, for over 10 years, Open Sky has used mindfulness practices like meditation and yoga in the wilderness setting because research demonstrates their effectiveness.